syncfusion-content/maui-docs/MAUI/NavigationDrawer/Main-Content.md

 # Setting Main Content in .NET MAUI Navigation Drawer (SfNavigationDrawer)

 The main content of the NavigationDrawer is always visible and can be set using the `ContentView` property.
-In the code example below, the `ContentView` is switched when the selection changes in the ListView.
+In the following code example, the `ContentView` is switched when the selection changes in the ListView.
 In short, this allows for easy navigation and switching of content.

 {% tabs %}